Skip to main content

 7. Certain anti-seizure medications

-You may need a different weight loss option if you’re taking anti-seizure medication.
-Your provider will help decide what’s best for your needs.
+You may need a different weight-loss option if you’re taking anti-seizure medication.
+Your prescriber will help decide what’s best for your needs.

 8. Certain diuretics

-Diuretics, or "water pills," that can lower your potassium levels can also interact with Qsymia.
-Examples include hydrochlorothiazide and furosemide (Lasix).
+Diuretics, or “water pills,” that can lower your potassium levels can also interact with Qsymia.
+Examples include hydrochlorothiazide and furosemide.

 Qsymia can also lower potassium levels.
 So combining these medications may cause your potassium level to drop too low (hypokalemia).
 This can cause weakness, muscle cramps, or problems with your heartbeat in severe cases.

-Your provider will likely check your potassium levels before and during treatment if you’re taking these medications together.
+Your prescriber will likely check your potassium levels before and during treatment if you’re taking Qsymia and a diuretic together.
 But be sure to let them know if you’re having muscle cramps or feeling weaker than usual.

 The bottom line

-Qsymia (phentermine / topiramate) interacts with birth control pills, alcohol, and CNS depressants.
-It can also interact with amitriptyline, diuretics, and some anti-seizure medications.
-You shouldn’t take Qsymia with MAOIs, and it’s best not to take it with other weight loss medications unless your healthcare provider OKs it.
+Qsymia (phentermine / topiramate ER) interacts with birth control pills, alcohol, and sedating medications.
+It can also interact with amitriptyline, diuretics (water pills), and some anti-seizure medications.
+You shouldn’t take Qsymia with monoamine oxidase inhibitors (MAOIs), and it’s best not to take it with other weight-loss medications unless your prescriber OKs it.

-Be sure your provider and pharmacist have an updated list of medications you take.
+Be sure your prescriber and pharmacist have an updated list of medications you take.
 They’ll be able to check for any interactions before you start taking Qsymia.

 why trust our exports reliability shield